jpherbst/qot-stack/readme.md

 You now have a working OpenSplice distribution with C++11 support.
 This basically provides a fully-distributed publish-subscribe messaging middleware with quality of service support.
 This mechanism will be used to advertise timelines across the network.
 The slaves have their own arm versions of Java, ROS and OpenSplice 6.4 in the ```/opt``` directory of the rootfs, and whenever you SSH into a slave the ```/etc/profile``` script initializes all three for you.

 Note that whenever you run an OpenSplice-driven app you will need to set an environment variable ```OSPL_URI``` that configures the domain for IPC communication.
 This is described by an XML file, which is usually placed somewhere in your OpenSplice source tree.
 There are some default files.
-The slave rootfs it configured by default to find the XML configuration in /mnt/openxplice/ospl.xml, as the configuration needs to be different for each slave -- they have different IPs and thus different```<NetworkInterfaceAddress>``` tag values.
+The slave rootfs is configured by default to find the XML configuration in /mnt/openxplice/ospl.xml, as the configuration needs to be different for each slave -- they have different IPs and thus different```<NetworkInterfaceAddress>``` tag values.

 ## STEP 5 : Build and install the kernel module ##